-In September, an agency of the US federal government opened an investigation into Activision Blizzard’s response to sexual misconduct and discrimination complaints from its employees, as part of which Kotick has reportedly been subpoenaed.
+Last September, a US federal agency opened an investigation into Activision Blizzard’s response to sexual misconduct and discrimination complaints from its employees, as part of which Kotick has reportedly been subpoenaed.
 The company is also facing a separate unfair labour practice suit alleging “worker intimidation and union busting” filed by a workers’ union, also in September.

-A new report published in November now alleges Bobby Kotick knew about and suppressed reports of sexual misconduct.
-Kotick has responded with an official statement saying the Wall Street Journal’s article “paints an inaccurate and misleading view of our company, of me personally, and my leadership.”
+A report published in November alleged that Bobby Kotick knew about and suppressed reports of sexual misconduct.
+Kotick responded with an official statement saying the Wall Street Journal’s article “paints an inaccurate and misleading view of our company, of me personally, and my leadership.”
 In reply, Activision Blizzard’s board of directors declared it “remains confident” in Kotick’s leadership.

-Senior Xbox, PlayStation, and Nintendo figures, however, have expressed concern over what’s been raised in the report, with head of Xbox Phil Spencer telling staff that the company is “evaluating all aspects” of its relationship with Activision Blizzard and making “ongoing proactive adjustments” (via Bloomberg and Fanbyte).
+Senior Xbox, PlayStation, and Nintendo figures, however, have expressed concern over what was raised in the report, with head of Xbox Phil Spencer telling staff that the company is “evaluating all aspects” of its relationship with Activision Blizzard and making “ongoing proactive adjustments” (via Bloomberg and Fanbyte).